flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CancelCertificateTransfer
-### <p>Cancels a pending transfer for the specified certificate.</p> <p> <b>Note</b> Only the transfer source account can use this operation to cancel a transfer.
+<blockquote><p>Cancels a pending transfer for the specified certificate.</p> <p> <b>Note</b> Only the transfer source account can use this operation to cancel a transfer.
 (Transfer destinations can use <a>RejectCertificateTransfer</a> instead.)
 After transfer, AWS IoT returns the certificate to the source account in the INACTIVE state.
-After the destination account has accepted the transfer, the transfer cannot be cancelled.</p> <p>After a certificate transfer is cancelled, the status of the certificate changes from PENDING_TRANSFER to INACTIVE.</p>
+After the destination account has accepted the transfer, the transfer cannot be cancelled.</p> <p>After a certificate transfer is cancelled, the status of the certificate changes from PENDING_TRANSFER to INACTIVE.</p></blockquote>

 #### Input Parameters
 * `certificateId` - _required_